You may have noticed an absence of snakes in the winter.

 Where Are Snakes Hiding In The Winter?

 Snake habitats differ drastically depending on where you are.
 Generally, snakes seek out undisturbed areas for the whole of winter.
-Common areas for snakes to brumate are caves, rocky crevices, or underground.
+Common areas for snakes to brumate are caves, rocky crevices, or in holes underground.

 Where Snakes Hibernate